 Berwick plates up the best of CBD dining at MPD Steak Kitchen

 A serious steak restaurant and bar has opened on the corner of Greaves and Clyde Roads in Berwick, and The World Loves Melbourne (Georgina and Jess) was invited to the launch.
 A former nightclub site has been transformed into 200-seater MPD Steak Kitchen, led by former Vue Group executive chef Chris Bonello.
 Image above: MPD Instagram.
+Surely one of the best steak and meat restaurants in Melbourne.

 The concept site, owned by the Zagame Corporation is a restaurant 18 months in the making.
 The name a nod to the Meat Packing District in New York City, and careful research taken abroad at some of the worlds best steak restaurants in Las Vegas, they've taken the idea of bringing fine dining to Berwick and are running wild with flair and creativity.